Highlights for brompheniramine-pseudoephedrine

 Histex SR, 10mg, 120mg

-brompheniramine-pseudoephedrine, Cypress Pharmaceutical Inc. a wholly-owned subsidiary of Pernix Therapeutics, LLC, 6mg, 45mg
+brompheniramine-pseudoephedrine, Cypress Pharmaceutical Inc., a subsidiary of Pernix Therapeutics Holdings, Inc., 6mg, 45mg

 brompheniramine-pseudoephedrine, Larken Laboratories, 45mg, 6mg